SimLeek/Ardu_blimp/README.md

 ##Physics

+###Blimp type

 The desired radius and skin density for any carrying mass can be calculated with:

     (1.29-.178)*9.8*(4/3)*pi*r^3 - s*4*pi*r^2 - m = 0

 where r is the radius of the spherical balloon (in meters), s is the skin density (in kilograms/meters^2), and m is the mass to be carried (in kilograms).

+###Jellyfish type

+For drag based low power arial sensor networks, the mass for a specific terminal velocity can be calculated with:

+    .5*1.29*v*A*Cd / 9.8 = m

+where A is the area when falling, v is the desired terminal velocity, Cd is the drag coefficient(.42 for hemisphere shape), and m is the mass.

 ##Current Availablt Input